bolderflight/bme280/README.md

 This library supports both I2C and SPI commmunication with the BME280.
 The [i2c_t3 enhanced I2C library](https://github.com/nox771/i2c_t3) for Teensy 3.x/LC devices is used for I2C communication.

 ## Installation
 Simply clone or download this library into your Arduino/libraries folder.
 The [i2c_t3 enhanced I2C library](https://github.com/nox771/i2c_t3) is bundled with the [Teensyduino software](http://pjrc.com/teensy/td_download.html) and is not required to download separately.
+[Teensyduino](http://pjrc.com/teensy/td_download.html) version 1.37 or newer is required.

 ## Function Description
 This library supports both I2C and SPI communication with the BME280.
 The *BME280* object declaration is overloaded with different declarations for I2C and SPI communication.
 All other functions remain the same.